-> Strengthens the core academic program
+Strengthens the core academic program

 Curriculum materials will be updated to ensure alignment with learning standards and current practice.
 Increased access to technology will allow students more opportunities for research and presentations.
 Additionally, teachers will be able to incorporate technology-based learning into their classroom instruction.
+Core academic skills will be enhanced through regularly scheduled activities in the computer lab, art class, and music class.